Frontierland at Magic Kingdom (Rides, Dining, and Shopping)

 Big Al’s

-Big Al’s is a kiosk-style souvenir stand selling coonskin caps (think a raccoon wrapped around your head) and other novelty items.
+Big Al’s is a kiosk-style souvenir stand that sells coonskin caps (think of a raccoon wrapped around your head) and other novelty items.

 Here are a few of those coonskin caps now.